nickodell/mlc/README.md

 * Input is line-buffered, unlike many mariolang implementations.
 * Memory is statically allocated, and no over/underflow checks are made.

-# Questions?
+# Other

-Contact the author at nickodell@gmail.com
+Questions?
+Contact the author at nickodell@gmail.com.

+mlc is inspired by a [blog post](https://blind.guru/MarioLANG.html) written by Mario Lang.
+This implementation is based upon an interpreter written by [mynery](https://github.com/mynery/mariolang.rb).